How is lymphoma of the eye diagnosed?

 Symptoms and the results of exams and tests might suggest you have intraocular lymphoma, but a biopsy is usually needed to confirm the diagnosis.
 To biopsy the eye, an ophthalmologist most often does a procedure called a vitrectomy.
 You may be sedated and get local anesthesia (numbing medicine) or you may get general anesthesia (which puts you in a deep sleep).

 The doctor takes a sample of the vitreous gel from inside the eye by inserting very small instruments into the eye, cutting the vitreous, and then sucking some of it out.
 The cells in the biopsy sample are then sent to a lab to be looked at under a microscope and tested by other special techniques.
-For more information on the lab tests done on suspected lymphoma specimens, see our document Non-Hodgkin Lymphoma.
+For more information on the lab tests done on suspected lymphoma specimens, see Non-Hodgkin Lymphoma.

 Lumbar puncture (spinal tap)